1948 United States presidential election: General election

+Polling

 Fall campaign

 Given Truman's sinking popularity and the seemingly fatal three-way split in the Democratic Party, Dewey appeared unbeatable to the point where top Republicans believed that all their candidate had to do to win was to avoid major mistakes.
 Following this advice, Dewey carefully avoided risks and spoke in platitudes, avoiding controversial issues, and remained vague on what he planned to do as president, with speech after speech being nonpartisan and also filled with optimistic assertions or empty statements of the obvious, including the famous quote: "You know that your future is still ahead of you."
 An editorial in the Louisville Courier-Journal summed it up:

 No presidential candidate in the future will be so inept that four of his major speeches can be boiled down to these historic four sentences: Agriculture is important.
 Our rivers are full of fish.
 You cannot have freedom without liberty.
 Our future lies ahead.

-Another writer noted the "one broad issue that Dewey set forth in the campaign was unity ...but [he] was oversold on an issue which had no visceral appeal to the average American.
+Another writer noted the "one broad issue that Dewey set forth in the campaign was unity ... but [he] was oversold on an issue which had no visceral appeal to the average American.
 It was hard to understand what Dewey was driving at.
 Sometimes it seemed that he was asking Americans to achieve unity by being united behind him."
-On the other hand, Truman's campaign strategist, Clark Clifford, said that Truman's campaign was "pitched to four distinct interest groups - labor, the farmer, the Negro, and the consumer.
+On the other hand, Truman's campaign strategist, Clark Clifford, said that Truman's campaign was "pitched to four distinct interest groups – labor, the farmer, the Negro, and the consumer.
 Every move had these four interest groups in mind."
 Since he was trailing in the polls, Truman decided to adopt a slashing, no-holds-barred campaign.
 He ridiculed Dewey by name, criticized Dewey's refusal to address specific issues, and scornfully targeted the Republican-controlled 80th Congress with a wave of relentless and blistering partisan assaults.
 Truman claimed that "the Communists are rooting for a GOP victory because they know it would bring on another Great Depression."
 In several speeches, Truman stated that "GOP" actually stood for "gluttons of privilege", and said that Republicans were "princes of privilege" and "bloodsuckers with offices on Wall Street."
 He told one audience that "The Republicans have begun to nail the American consumer to the wall with spikes of greed."
 At the National Plowing Contest in Dexter, Iowa, Truman told 80,000 farmers in attendance that "this Republican Congress has already stuck a pitchfork in the farmer's back" to rapturous applause.